sslover/designing-for-data-personalization/syllabus.md

     * Does it fulfill its promise?
 Where could you see it going in the future?

 * **Design Concept** - Pick a topic, dataset, or data-oriented user experience that you want to explore as a group.
-    * How would you go about designing a product, service, application, experience, or installation that gives the world a better data interaction than what is available right now?
+    * How would you go about designing a product, service, application, experience, or installation that gives the world a better (or different) data interaction than what is available right now?
     * Where does the user encounter this application or experience?
     * Do you need to get any data from the user?
 How would you do that?
     * What are some key design decisions?